Birthday parties in Melbourne have always had personality.

 Another tries to guess the flavour.

-Then the taste hits — rich ice cream, smooth texture — and suddenly the whole dramatic theme feels warm and fun.
+Then the taste hits — rich ice cream cake, smooth texture — and suddenly the whole dramatic theme feels warm and fun.

-How this Cake fits perfectly into K-Pop Birthday culture
+How This Ice Cream Cake Fits Perfectly into K-Pop Birthday Culture

 Birthdays today aren’t about just balloons anymore.